Red X iconGreen tick iconYellow tick icon

 Critical examination of depictions and theorisation of the Global South in theories of international relations and general concepts of world politics.

 States in the Global South are usually depicted as minor players on a world stage dominated by great powers or as being in need of development and rescuing due to poverty, tyrannical leaders and other dire consequences of state failure in international relations (IR).
 Drawing on critical, theoretical approaches in IR, this paper casts a sceptical eye on these depictions and examines the material factors, ideas, identities, social relations and knowledge practices that have shaped and continue to shape the Global South, as well as North-South relations in world politics.
-Areas to be examined include colonialism and colonial discourses, race, gender, sovereignty, nation- and state-building, poverty and development, security and food sovereignty.
+Areas to be examined include colonialism and colonial discourses, race, gender, nation- and state-building, development, security, migration, the environment and the rise of emerging powers.

 About this paper